Root canal treatment: preparing for orthodontics

 How painful is a root canal?

-The first question that most patients have is, does a root canal hurt and if so, how painful is it?
-Endodontics treatment is performed under local anesthesia, so the procedure is usually painless.
-However, in some cases root canals can cause pain or discomfort, since the patient must have their mouth open for a while.
+The first question that most patients have is, "Does a root canal hurt and if so, how painful is it?"
+Endodontic treatment is performed under local anaesthesia, so the procedure is usually painless.
+However, in some cases, root canals can cause pain or discomfort, since the patient must have their mouth open for a while.

-After the anesthesia wears off, slight discomfort may also be felt.
+After the anaesthesia wears off, you can usually manage with over the counter pain medication.
 The pain usually goes away after a few days.
-If after a root canal the treated area hurts a lot or the pain is very bothersome or persistent, it’s best to consult a professional to find out if you can take a pain reliever.
+If, after a root canal, the treated area hurts a lot or the pain is persistent, it’s best to consult a professional.

 How long does a root canal last?